eDNA Explorer

 Designing the tool

 Working with our client, we envisioned a platform called eDNA Explorer where scientists, researchers, and managers could share their work, explore other eDNA projects, and get their own data analyzed.
-I created initial sketches for key pages - project data and submission, species and project exploration, and community features.
+I explored multiple design directions through sketches for key pages, including project data and submission, species and project exploration, and community features.

 Testing with users